TeamFAPS/CEX2DEX/README.md

 # CEX2DEX

-A tool of Retail to TestKit converter for PS Vita.
+A PS Vita application to convert between Retail and TestKit.

 # Install